dsyer/nix-config/README.md

 $ ssh $HOST -p 2222
 ```

-You will need to increase the size of the disk before you do any hacking on it:
+You will need more memory, or some swap, if you want to hack on it.
+You might also need to increase the size of the disk:

 ```
 $ qemu resize disk.qcow +8G